MediaMarktSaturn/technolinator/docs/Repository_Config.md

 ## ${Parameter}

-ENV available to the Technolinators runtime can be referred to from the repository configuration.
+ENV available to the Technolinators runtime, and listed in ENV var `ALLOWED_ENV_SUBSTITUTIONS` can be referred to from the repository configuration.
 This is an effective way of central configuration for things like artifact repository urls and its access credentials.
 Please see the [adoption documentation](Adoption.md) for details.